-The organization has a compilation completed of its finances.
-It is recommended that the organization provide documented evidence of an annual review or audit of its financial statements conducted by an independent accountant authorized by the appropriate authority.
+The organization should provide documented evidence of an annual review or audit of the financial statements of the organization conducted by an independent accountant authorized by the appropriate authority.

 1.G.
 Risk Management

 CARF-accredited organizations engage in a coordinated set of activities designed to control threats to their people, property, income, goodwill, and ability to accomplish goals.